Albro3459/StreamTrack/APP/README.md

         * ```awk '{printf "%s\\n", $0}' APP/ios/GoogleService-Info.plist```
         * Convert it back to a file with (USE SINGLE QUOTES):
             * ```echo '...' | sed 's/\\n/\n/g' > APP/ios/GoogleService-Info.plist```

-The steps are different if you are running the project locally vs for a cloud build.
-(I know it's stupid)

-* For LOCAL builds (npx expo run:ios):
-    * Make sure you have GoogleService-Info.plist under StreamTrack/APP/app/ios
-    * In APP/app.config.js:
+* **SETUP**:
-        * Uncomment: googleServicesFile: './ios/GoogleService-Info.plist', // LOCAL npx expo run:ios
-        * Comment out: googleServicesFile: process.env.GOOGLE_SERVICES_PLIST, // EAS Build
-        * Do NOT use a ternary operator or fallback or anything.
-This is an Expo EAS Build bug
-    * Open ios/StreamTrack.xcworkspace in XCode
-        * Click the root StreamTrack folder on the left with the folders
-        * Then click the StreamTrack under targets in the inner left window
-        * Go to Build Phases > Copy Bundle Resources
-        * Click the **plus** > Add Other
+    * If any of these steps are messed up you could have misterious crashes you won't be able to track down easily
-            * Find the plist in your ios folder
+    * Do NOT commit the ios folder
-            * Destination: Copy items if needed
-            * Added folders: Create folder references
+    * Place your GoogleService-Info.plist under StreamTrack/APP/
-* For CLOUD EXPO EAS BUILDS (npx eas build -p ios --profile production):
+    * For CLOUD EAS Expo Builds (npx eas build -p ios --profile production):
-    * In APP/app.config.js:
-        * Uncomment: googleServicesFile: process.env.GOOGLE_SERVICES_PLIST, // EAS Build
-        * Comment out: googleServicesFile: './ios/GoogleService-Info.plist', // LOCAL npx expo run:ios
-        * Do NOT use a ternary operator or fallback or anything.
-This is an Expo EAS Build bug
-    * Open ios/StreamTrack.xcworkspace in XCode
-        * Click the root StreamTrack folder on the left with the folders
-        * Then click the StreamTrack under targets in the inner left window
-        * Go to Build Phases > Copy Bundle Resources
-        * REMOVE the line with GoogleService-Info.plist with the **minus**
-        * On the left with the folders, right click on GoogleService-Info.plist
-            * Delete > Remove Reference
-            * The project is configured for Expo EAS to copy this file there for you if you follow the rest of the steps
-    * How to get the plist into the ENV:
         * Go to the [Expo EAS website](https://expo.dev)
         * Go to your project
-        * Go to environmental variables under propject settings
+        * Go to environmental variables under project settings
         * Add variable GOOGLE_SERVICES_PLIST with the **file** upload button as a Secret in both dev and production

-If you have problems and you followed the steps correctly, see Debugging XCode project at the bottom
+    * Expo will run the ```npx expo prebuild``` when you run the cloud build and it will copy the GoogleService-Info.plist to the ios folder for you!
+        * This is why you can NOT commit the ios folder because it will skip that step

 ### To run:
 ```sh